mheadd/federal-holidays/README.md

 ~$ node path/to/federal-holidays/index.js
 ```

-Alternatively, you can set this up a a bash alias for convenience. if you installed usin the `-g` flag, then:
+Alternatively, you can set this up a bash alias for convenience. if you installed usin the `-g` flag, then:

 Install globally
 ```bash